128technology/docs/docs/config_wan_assurance.md

 ### On-Boarding Routers

-Once a valid registration code is committed registration is automatic.
+Once a valid registration code is committed, registration is automatic.
 The conductor sends instructions to all connected routers to self-onboard to the MIST cloud.
-The following process is automated and the routers do not require any user interaction.
+The  process is automated and the routers do not require any user interaction.

-* The Conductor transfers the registration-code and installs the necessary software on each connected router.
-* Each router connects to the pre-determined MIST terminator (as dictated by the registration-code) and presents unique identifying information to the cloud.
-* When the MIST cloud completes the on-boarding, ***each router is provided with a unique ID, and new keys for additional telemetry information.***

-(CLARIFICATION FOR ABOVE PLEASE: Is the router using the new keys to send the telemetry info to the MIST cloud?
-Or is the MIST cloud providing new keys that some other device uses to send additional telemetry info?
-What are these new keys, who gets them, who uses them, what is the telemetry info, who is sending and receiving?)

 ### Skipping Specific Routers

 A router or routers can be skipped during the Mist On-boarding process.
 Change *authority > router > mist-wan-assurance > enabled* to `false`.
 The Conductor will skip the router and associated nodes (if it is an HA router).

-For a system that is currently on-board, setting `mist-wan-assurance` to `false` will prevent telemetry data from being sent to the cloud.
+For a system that has completed the on-boarding process, setting `mist-wan-assurance` to `false` will prevent telemetry data from being sent to the cloud.

 :::note
 Disabling WAN Assurance does not automatically release the router from the cloud.
 See Releasing a Router for more information.